Vehicle license plates of the United States

 In the United States, vehicle registration plates, known as license plates, are issued by a department of motor vehicles, an agency of the state or territorial government, or in the case of the District of Columbia, the district government.
 Some Native American tribes also issue plates.
 The U.S. federal government issues plates only for its own vehicle fleet and for vehicles owned by foreign diplomats.
 Until the 1980s, diplomatic plates were issued by the state in which the consulate or embassy was located.

 The appearances of plates are frequently chosen to contain symbols, colors, or slogans associated with the issuing jurisdiction.
 The term license plate is frequently used in statutes, although in some areas tag is informally used.
 The official three letter DSIT (coinciding with its ISO code) international code attributed to the United States is USA.

+As of 2014, the federal government and forty states use prison labor to produce their license plates.

 Designs and serial formats

 Serial formats

 Plate designs often contain symbols, colors, or slogans associated with the issuing jurisdiction.
 Registration number formats, typically alphanumeric, are designed to provide enough unique numbers for all motor vehicles a jurisdiction expects to register.
-For example, the small states of Delaware and Rhode Island are able to use formats of 123456, while California uses the seven-character format 1ABC234, and several other populous states use seven-character ABC-1234 or AB-12345 formats.
-Other formats include those that incorporate a county coding system (e.g. Vehicle registration plates of Idaho) or a month of expiration into the plate number.
+For example, the small states of Delaware and Rhode Island are able to use formats of 123456, while more populated states (such as New York) use the format ABC-1234.
+Other examples of seven-character serial formats are 1ABC234 (used by California), AB-12345 (used by Connecticut and Illinois), 1234ABC (used by Kansas), and 1AB2345 (used by Maryland).
+Many states with smaller populations use a three-letter/three-number format, such as ABC-123 or 123-ABC.
+Arkansas, Colorado, Florida, and New Jersey use a four-letter/two-number format, while Rhode Island and the District of Columbia use two letters and four numbers.
+Nevada uses one letter and five numbers.
+Arizona uses an "alphabet soup" format of six-character alphanumeric combinations.
+Other formats include those that incorporate a county coding system (e.g. Vehicle registration plates of Idaho) or a month of expiration into the plate number (e.g. Vehicle registration plates of Massachusetts).

 Non-passenger vehicle plates tend to have a separate design, including a special numbering format.